Newsroom / Blog

 Engagement preserves U.S. influence at a moment when the rules of the AI age are still being written.

-The United States faces a paradox: it leads the world in AI innovation but lacks a comprehensive governance strategy even as AI’s impacts cross every frontier.
-Working through the UN ensures AI governance reflects American interests and values.
+The United States faces a paradox: it leads the world in AI innovation but is only beginning to build a comprehensive governance strategy, even as AI’s impacts cross every frontier.
+Working alongside the UN ensures AI governance reflects American interests and values.

 Because in a world where AI cannot be governed by any nation alone, engagement is not about ceding authority.
 It’s about multiplying it.